Mets' Lindor homers after surprise visit from mom - NewsBreak

 TRAINER'S ROOM

-Mets: RHP Tylor Megill (right shoulder) was shut down for four weeks after an MRI revealed a strain. ...
-3B Eduardo Escobar was available off the bench after missing Thursday’s game while undergoing tests at a local hospital.
-Escobar said he had a headache and felt dizzy while taking grounders Thursday afternoon. ...
+Mets: RHP Tylor Megill (right shoulder) was shut down for four weeks after an MRI revealed a strain.
+Megill was injured Thursday in his second start since returning from an IL stint due to right biceps tendinitis. ...
+3B Eduardo Escobar (undisclosed) was available off the bench after missing Thursday's game while undergoing tests at a local hospital.
+Manager Buck Showalter said he hoped Escobar could return to the lineup Saturday. ...
 RHP Jacob deGrom (right scapula) threw his fifth bullpen session Friday.

 Marlins: LHP Braxton Garrett (1-1, 4.00 ERA) will make his third start since being promoted from Triple-A Jacksonville on June 5.